-The color combinations can be primary, secondary, bright or muted.
+Oil mixed with cold wax is applied to wood cradled boards or Arches oil paper.
+Drawing or painting with pigment sticks help build up the layers.
+Scraping through the multiple layers of paint can reveal delightful surprises.
+The oil-based monoprints and monotypes are produced on aluminum plates submerged in a copper sulfate solution.
+Images appear in reverse on the plates.
+After ink is applied to the plate, BFK damp paper is placed over the image and pulled through a press.
+Acrylic gels/mediums and textural materials are glued to Styrene or Polycarbonate plates to make collagraphs.
+Chine collé papers are used to add color, rhythm, texture and mood to the images.
 For the acrylic monotypes, pigment is applied directly to multiple Clearbag plates.
-The oil-based monoprints, monotypes and etchings are produced on aluminum plates submerged in a copper sulfate solution.
-Acrylic gels/mediums and textural materials are glued to Styrene or Polycarbonate plates to make collagraphs.
-Chine collé papers are used to add color, rhythm, texture and mood to various printmaking techniques.
-Inspired by emotional experiences from another time and place, I start to draw unusual, curvilinear marks searching for what resonates.
-My lines vary from thick to thin; irregular shapes are small, medium and large.
-Should the texture be smooth, rough, shiny or matted?
-My mind starts to race faster as I remember the last visit to the art museum and the masterpieces that made me stand still.
-I pick up some familiar tools of the trade and strengthen each piece with strokes of irregular patterns to keep the eye moving.
-For the acrylic monotype, layers of paint can be viewed from the back side of the Clearbag plate to see the development of the image.
+Layers of paint can be viewed from the back side of the plate to see the development of the image.
 I visualize what will show as the first layer versus the additional layers when the monotype is pulled from the plate without using a press.
-The oil-based monoprints, monotypes and etchings are run through a press and pulled from aluminum plates.
-Printmaking images appear in reverse on the plates.
 Working spontaneously and intuitively, my mind is absorbed in the process and I can no longer speak.
 Lost in thought, my actions dominate the moment.
-My creative thoughts are kept fresh and flowing by the never ending variety of colors, shapes, circles, spheres and lines.

 The composition of my work is contemporary in feeling.
 Producing nonobjective art requires that one be articulate about the simplicity or complexity of line.
-My art is usually playful and has a sense of rhythm and energy that is design oriented.
+My art is playful and has a sense of rhythm and energy that is design oriented.
 The finished product is a spontaneous expression of thought and emotion.
-Sharing art with others brings joy to me.
 At the end of a workday, I find myself in a state of warm tranquility.
 The images reflect emotions or thoughts from the day they were created.
-These works invite the viewer to create his or her own interpretation of the artwork.